Trinity Hospital

 |

 Trinity Hospital Site, 2006 I found an article in the New York Times from November 1939 where a special commission studying New York's Hospitals recommends Trinity be closed.
-I have not pinpointed the closing date yet.
-Neil supplies a shot of the area where we believe the hospital was located.
-Changing road widths have altered the location.
+I have not pinpointed the closing date yet, the last mention is in 1940.
+Neil supplies a shot of the area from the opposite direction.
 On the right is a CO from 1954 for a gas station at this address.
-So we have pieced together a bit of history but would still like to know the complete story.
 Thanks to Neil Sullivan for his contributions to this investigation. |